keirans/keirans.github.io/posts/Sitecore_on_AWS/index.md

 ---
 layout: post
 ---
-# Sitecore on AWS with EC2, RDS and Elasticache

 ## Introduction

 Sitecore is one of the most popular and feature rich Content Management Systems (CMS) out there today.
-Mostly deployed in more traditional on-premise topologies, I recently was engaged to work with a client to install and configure it in AWS.
+Mostly deployed in more traditional on-premise topologies, I recently was engaged to work with a client to install and configure it on AWS.

-My  goal was to offload as much of Sitecores dependancies off to native AWS Services to keep the automation levels high, the management levels low and to represent as much of the solution as code as possible.
+My  goal was to offload as much of Sitecore's dependancies off to native AWS services to keep the automation levels high, the management levels low and to represent as much of the solution as code as possible.

 Sitecore doesn't officially support all these AWS services, so using them is at your risk and discretion, however the following notes are my way of giving back to the Sitecore community who's blog posts, presentations and code snippets helped me extensively when working on this project.

-It is worth noting that Sitecores software stack is currently being enhanced and I'd expect to see some of these steps become eventually obsoleted in public cloud environments as they move to container based deployment options, resulting in less EC2 instances being required (yay).
+It is worth noting that Sitecore's software stack is currently being enhanced and I'd expect to see some of these steps become eventually obsoleted in public cloud environments as they move to container based deployment options, resulting in less EC2 instances being required (yay).

 ## Baking suitable Windows AMI's for use as Sitecore Servers

 At it's core, Sitecore today is a Windows application with its main services implemented as either Windows web applications or as Windows services.

-As of Sitecore 9.x the application in installed across a number of servers using a Powershell module called the Sitecore Installation Framework or SIF.
+As of Sitecore 9.x the application is installed across a number of servers using a Powershell module called the Sitecore Installation Framework or SIF.

-As I needed to deploy a number of Windows servers of which Sitecores various roles were to be installed on, I opted to use Packer to create an AMI that had all the various dependancies required for installation in place.
+As I needed to deploy a number of Windows servers of which Sitecore's various roles were to be installed on, I opted to use [Packer](https://packer.io) to create an AMI that had all the various dependancies required for installation in place.
 In the below example code, you can see my high level Packer template and some powershell snippets that install all the various dependancies automatically.

 A couple of important things to note is that you _*must*_ sysprep your instance before baking the AMI, the Sitecore documentation details that servers behind load balancers must have different identitites.
-In addition to this, the installation of the Sitecore prereqs tasks must use Packers elevated_user option to run as Administrator, failure to do so results in SIF not suceeding.
+In addition to this, the installation of the Sitecore prereq tasks must use Packers elevated_user option to run as Administrator, failure to do so results in SIF not succeeding.
 You can see these configuration snippets in my example code below.

 ### Packer Example configuration